ligato/osseus/docs/client.md

 ## Key Files in Client

-There are many key files that play a major role within client, but for now we'll look at _four_ select files to go over and understand what they do.
+There are many files that play a big role within client, but for now we'll look at a few which handle the core processes and connections.

 1. `/client/package.json` is where we list all our dependencies for both our server and client side code, but also where we specify our proxy between the two, using:
 ```javascript